All Episodes

 It's all about control.

-This ridiculous thing, uh a couple of years ago in Pennsylvania, this guy busts into a church uh supper.
+This ridiculous thing, a couple of years ago in Pennsylvania, this guy busts into a church supper and he discovers that there are seven octogenarian ladies who've made homemade pies.

-And he says if these pies were not made in a state inspected kitchen, they cannot be sold for the church fundraiser.
+And he says if these pies were not made in a state-inspected kitchen, they cannot be sold for the church fundraiser.

-And all these things are the now that is a that is actually a dagger at the heart of civic participation, because what it's saying is that uh the only people who can legitimize a a charitable pie donation at a church fundraiser is the government.
+Because what it's saying is that the only people who can legitimize a charitable pie donation at a church fundraiser is the government.

 The government is the sole legitimate arbiter of everything you do in the United States.

-And that's why, just as gun control is not about guns, it's about control, Pie control is not about pies, it's about control.
+And that's why, just as gun control is not about guns, it's about control.

 It's all about control.

-Nobody outsources, you know, to Chad, nobody outsources to Rwanda.
+Nobody outsources to Rwanda.

-What you want to go to is uh a place where you've got a first world business environment that hasn't had all the life throttled out of it.
+What you want to go to is a place where you've got a first world business environment that hasn't had all the life throttled out of it.

-Uh d where our friend Steve uh from Toronto has a point is that uh uh Tim Hordons, the uh the the donut makers that operate on both sides of the border, uh they announced uh last year that they were uh they're a Delaware corporation, they were reorganizing themselves as a Canadian corporation to take advantage of Canadian tax rates.
+Where our friend Steve from Toronto has a point is that Tim Hortons, the donut makers that operate on both sides of the border, they announced last year that they're a Delaware corporation.

-Did you ever think, as an American, you would see an American corporation fleeing north of the border, quote, to take advantage of Canadian tax rates, unquote.
+Did you ever think, as an American, you would see an American corporation fleeing north of the border, quote, to take advantage of Canadian tax rates, unquote?

-Uh Silverbell Silverbells, it's Christmas time in the city.
+It's Christmas time in the city.

 We're very seasonal at the EIB network, but there's always bad news out there.

-The jihad never sleeps.
+The Jihad never sleeps.

-Now I'm sure No you'll need more than the sneeze guard.
+Now, I'm sure, no, you'll need more than the Sneeze Guard.

 Let's go to Lance in Amarillo, Texas.